honeybird1991/Jupyter-Notebook-Tutorial/README.md

 # Jupyter-Notebook-Tutorial
-Tutorial about how to use Jupyter notebook
+Tutorial about how to use Jupyter notebook in Python